andrew/ultimate-awesome/README.md

 - [awesome-cybersecurity](https://github.com/awesomelistsio/awesome-cybersecurity) - A curated list of high-quality cybersecurity resources, tools, frameworks, and communities to protect systems, networks, and data.
 - [awesome-devops](https://github.com/awesomelistsio/awesome-devops) - A curated list of awesome tools, resources, and best practices in DevOps.
 - [awesome-digital-rights](https://github.com/awesomelistsio/awesome-digital-rights) - A curated list of resources, organizations, tools, and readings focused on digital rights, freedom of expression, privacy, access to information, and internet governance.
+- [awesome-facebook](https://github.com/awesomelistsio/awesome-facebook) - A curated list of high-quality tools, libraries, resources, and guides for working with Facebook.
 - [awesome-g7](https://github.com/awesomelistsio/awesome-g7) - A curated list of resources, reports, data, and policy tools related to the Group of Seven (G7).
 - [awesome-generative-ai](https://github.com/awesomelistsio/awesome-generative-ai) - A curated list of tools, models, datasets, papers, and resources related to generative artificial intelligence.
 - [awesome-geoengineering](https://github.com/awesomelistsio/awesome-geoengineering) - A curated list of projects, research, organizations, tools, and resources related to geoengineering.